-A mutual fund is a collection of money from investors that is used to collectively purchase investments.
-Each shareholder owns a percentage of the investments in the fund.
+A mutual fund is a communal pool of money from investors that is used to collectively purchase investments; each shareholder owns a percentage of the investments in the fund.
 When you buy a fund, you may have to select the type of share class you wish to purchase.
 Share classes don't change the investments in the fund, but they do carry different sales charges.
 A Series F mutual fund is the way to buy certain funds through fee-based advisers.

 Series F mutual funds came to the investment world as a way to help avoid conflicts of interest.
 Traditional commission-based financial advisers have an incentive to steer investors towards high-commission products, as that is how they are paid.
 Fee-based advisers, on the other hand, make their money from annual fees, regardless of the number or type of products that investors buy.
 Since the adviser receives the same fee whether you buy the F series fund or another fund, it reduces the risk that the adviser is acting in his own best interest, instead of yours.